salopadlon/School/OSRT/Readme.md

 * Semestral project for subject OSRT - Operating systems of real time

 Cypherpunk 1337 is a cryptographic tool, using combination of transposition and substitution (Caesar) ciphre.
-The program consists of 4 sub-programs that are communincating through various types of IPC.
+The program consists of 4 processes that are communincating through various types of IPC.
 Programs are compiled using makefile command:
 ```
 make all
 ```